Don Coryell: San Diego State Aztecs (1961–1972)

 In 1964, Coryell recruited another future Hall of Fame head coach, this time appointing John Madden as his defensive coordinator.
 Gibbs also moved from a playing role to a graduate assistant coaching position; both would remain on Coryell's staff for three years.
 The Aztecs went 8–2 in 1964, scoring at least 44 points in all eight of their victories and conceding only 71 points in their ten games.
 The team used a balanced offense, with Rod Dowhower at quarterback, Gary Garrison the leading receiver and Jim Allison at running back.
 They were unable to continue their run of CCAA titles, with a 7–0 loss to the eventual champions Cal State proving costly.
 The Aztecs again finished 8–2 in 1965.
 They scored 40-plus points in six games and shut their opponents out in five, but lost two conference games and finished third in the CCAA.

-San Diego State returned to the top of the CCAA in 1966, finishing with a perfect 11–0 record.
-They were also voted the No. 1 small college side by both the UPI and the Associated Press, and won the Camelia Bowl.
+San Diego State returned to the top of the CCAA in 1966, posting a perfect 11–0 record.
+They were also voted the No. 1 small college side by both the UPI and the Associated Press, and won the Camellia Bowl.
 Prompted by the ability of quarterback Don Horn Coryell shifted his offense's emphasis towards the pass, adopting the pro set formation and using multiple wingbacks in passing situations.
 San Diego State began the season expected to vie with the Long Beach State 49ers for the conference title;

 the Aztecs beat Long Beach State 21–18 on October 8 to set up the CCAA title win.
 Four weeks later they were ranked No. 2 in the UPI and AP small college polls and faced No.1 North Dakota State, winning 36–0 to take over the No. 1 spot themselves.
 Anticipating muddy conditions in the season-ending Camellia Bowl, Coryell had his offense practice in the shotgun formation; the conditions were as expected, and San Diego State defeated Montana State 28–7.